 - Several spots: Choose several spots to park your van, so that you won’t park at the same spot all the time.
 If you keep parking at the same place and people there do not know you, it may raise suspicion.
 People may call security or the police on you.
 When you park at several places, people don’t notice you that easily.

 - Camping sites: You can park your van in dedicated camp sites without worrying about any legal issues or troubles.
+If these camp sites have very limited or no facilities, this is known as boondocking, and you will mostly have to rely on yourself.

 - City side streets and parks: There will be times when you’ll have to park your van in a city.
 You can try the parks and side streets, but be aware you’re not disturbing anyone or breaking any laws.
 Simply try to blend in.
 Always park where it is legal or where local authorities accept presence of those living in their vans.